dorkomichal/dorkomichal.github.io/projects.md

 ## Future Projects

 ### Technical Blog
-I'm planning to start writing technical blog posts covering:
+I would love to start writing technical blog posts if time permits covering:
 - C++ best practices and advanced techniques
+- Virtual machine and compiler design insights
 - Machine learning applications in various domains
 - Software engineering methodologies and sustainability
-- Virtual machine and compiler design insights
 - Industry trends and technical deep-dives

 *This section will be updated as I publish new content.*